Timeline of Accomplishments:

 • Botswana-Baylor Children’s Centre of Excellence Trust and BIPAI opens a Centre of Excellence in Gaborone, Botswana with support from Bristol-Myers Squibb’s Secure the Future program.
 It is Africa’s first-ever stand-alone pediatric AIDS clinic.

-• In 2001, Baylor Black Sea Foundation and BIPAI open the first Children’s Clinical Center of Excellence in Constanta, Romania.
+• Baylor Black Sea Foundation and BIPAI open the first Children’s Clinical Center of Excellence in Constanta, Romania.
 By providing these children with access to care and treatment, mortality rates among children reduced dramatically.

 • BIPAI begins work in Botswana.
 In a small, repurposed storage closet, children in sub-Saharan Africa receive HIV treatment for the first time.

 • BIPAI becomes one of 29 AIDS International Training and Research Programs (AITRPs) nationally.
 The AITRP began in 1988 as one of the first of a new generation of research training programs sponsored by the Fogarty International Center of the United States National Institutes of Health.
-The primary goal of the AITRP is to build multi-disciplinary biomedical, behavioral and social science research capacity for the prevention, care and treatment of HIV/AIDS and HIV-related conditions for those adults and children affected by HIV/AIDS in collaborating countries.
-The AITRP supports long-term (2-3 years) postdoctoral training in HIV/AIDS research at Baylor College of Medicine for health-professionals from collaborating countries.
+The primary goal of the AITRP was to build multi-disciplinary biomedical, behavioral and social science research capacity for the prevention, care and treatment of HIV/AIDS and HIV-related conditions for those adults and children affected by HIV/AIDS in collaborating countries.
+The AITRP supported long-term (2-3 years) postdoctoral training in HIV/AIDS research at Baylor College of Medicine for health-professionals from collaborating countries.

 • The Baylor College of Medicine International Pediatric AIDS Initiative (BIPAI) establishes a pediatric HIV clinic in Constanţa, Romania at the Infectious Diseases Hospital.